21 Top-Rated Day Trips from London, England

 Address: Windsor Castle, Windsor, Berkshire

-One of Europe's oldest and most beautiful university towns, Oxford is easy to reach by direct train from London.
-While its main draw for tourists is the university, the town itself is an attractive one, with parks and gardens, the historic Covered Market, and Christ Church Cathedral.
+While its main draw for tourists is the university, Oxford is certainly an attractive place to visit for other reasons.
+Topping the list are its many pleasant parks and gardens, the historic Covered Market, and Christ Church Cathedral.

 Highlights of the university are the Bodleian Library and Christ Church College, which gained new attention when it was featured in several Harry Potter movies.
 Other fun things to do in Oxford include exploring the historic city center, visiting the History of Science Museum, and enjoying some shopping in Cornmarket Street.

-Later, it was the home of Catherine of Aragon, first wife of Henry VIII.
-It continued as a country house through the Jacobean and Georgian eras, finally as the retreat of an Anglo-American heiress and her fashionable friends in the 1920s.
+Later, it was the home of Catherine of Aragon, the first wife of Henry VIII.
+It continued as a country house through the Jacobean and Georgian eras, and finally as the retreat of an Anglo-American heiress and her fashionable friends in the 1920s.
 You'll see reminders of all these eras and lives in the lavish rooms and in the Gatehouse Museum.

 Location: Broomfield, Maidstone, Kent

-Officially called the Royal Botanic Gardens, Kew Gardens is situated in southwest London on the south bank of the Thames.
-The world's most important collection of living plants contains more than 50,000 specimens, and a library of as many volumes of botanical literature.
+The world's most important collection of living plants contains more than 50,000 specimens and a library of as many volumes of botanical literature.
 So important a collection is it that Kew Gardens has earned a place on the UNESCO World Heritage list, making it the best day trip from London for garden lovers.

 The gardens were laid out in 1759 and became government property in 1841.
 A thatched cottage built for Queen Charlotte between 1754 and 1771 was a long-time favorite of Queen Victoria.